 Depending on the game, a super weapon can be a couple of different things.

 A superweapon can be used to drive a story for example.
-Since superweapons are known for beeing very very very powerful, the vilain in a story usually tries to gain control of it and use it for his evil deeds.
-A super weapon can be a robot, a bomb, a space station, a satellite, a gun, etc. Sometimes superweapons must be built by using other weapolns and sometimes the hero may be looking to use the superweapon against his ennemies (example: Gears of War
+Since superweapons are known for being very very powerful, the villain in a story usually tries to gain control of it and use it for evil deeds.
+A superweapon can be a robot, a bomb, a space station, a satellite, a gun, etc. Sometimes superweapons must be built by using other weapons; sometimes the protagonist may be looking to use the superweapon against their enemies.

 In other games, a superweapon may be awarded to the player for skill.
 This can happen in both single player and multiplayer games.
-A game may give you a superweapon with limited ammo to defeat a specific ennemy, usually a boss.
-In multiplayer game, the player may be rewarded with a weapon that'll turn the tide of the battle in his favor (example: the tactical nuke in Modern Warfare 2
+A game may give players a superweapon with limited ammo to defeat a specific enemy, usually a boss.
+In a multiplayer game, the player may be rewarded with a weapon that will turn the tide of the battle in their favor (example: the tactical nuke in Modern Warfare 2).

 From a gameplay perspective, super weapons aren't usually playable.
 When they are though they usually feel heavy but powerful.
 These gameplay sections are usually easy romps through a level with very little chances of dying or getting hit.
-Sometimes a game will pit two super weapons against each other which usually means a drastic change in the gameplay and controls (For example: Metal Gear Solid 4)
+Sometimes a game will pit two super weapons against each other which usually means a drastic change in the gameplay and controls.